jds-walker/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: 20 March, 2020
+What I did yesterday:
+* Got my headout useState() with form components which was very cool and now I get it, so easy.
+Just took some effort.
+It still looks a little circular to me but happy to live with that.

+What I will do today:
+* Finish more of the Auth pages and steps.

+What blockers do I have:
+* None!!!
+Just need to hit my routine.
+Today I did get up and watch some useful videos on my project but didn't actually work on it when I should have will do that tonight still.

 ### Day 7: 19 March, 2020
 What I did yesterday:
 * Managed to squeeze an hour in right on midnight so I have only skipped my birthday.
 It has messed with my routine of 6:15 am coding which I will fix tomorrow.
 Managed to work through the issues I was having with coding up a form in react using setState()